mrdaniellewis/aria-extensions/README.md

 ## Todo

+* finish section
-* Role extensions
+* multiple select
-  * implicit attribute rules
 * Fix cacheable keys
-* accessibleName/description
+* Move to jest
-* finish section
 * Move helpers into sub repository
   * expect must be in it
   * it must have expect